Uterine Fibroid Tumors and Their Symptoms

 Alternative Treatments For Fibroids

 It is suspected that estrogen dominance could be one of the reasons uterine fibroids develop.
 Interestingly, one common need I found with all the women I worked with was the need for elevating progesterone hormone levels (for more reading on how low progesterone affects a woman’s health click HERE).
 Progesterone balances out excess estrogen.
 I also have noticed a pattern of high stress and in two cases excessive coffee consumption.
 I have my suspicions that in some manner both these things can aggravate and contribute to the development of uterine fibroids.
-An excellent herbal formula I have utilized for women with fibroids is called V-X. This formula shrinks the fibroids and as they shrink the symptoms begin to withdraw.
-Usually, within 2 months significant improvement begins to occur.
-The formula may need to be taken for about 4 months.
+An excellent herbal formula I have utilized for women with fibroids is called V-X(from Nature’s Sunshine).
+This formula shrinks the fibroids and as they shrink the symptoms begin to withdraw.
+Usually within 3 months significant improvement begins to occur.
+The formula may need to be taken for about 5 to 6 months.

 One method in how to get even quicker results from V-X is to open up 6 capsules and mix the herbs with some cocoa butter.
 Create a paste and form them into suppositories.
 Place the suppositories in the refrigerator and insert one suppository into the vaginal canal, twice a day.
 As the cocoa butter melts the herbs are absorbed (use a panti-liner).